 How to Eat for Better Emotional Health

-Health experts warn that a lingering effect of the coronavirus pandemic could be a mental health crisis.
-While therapy and medications for stress and anxiety are often necessary, the foods you eat can also play a role in your well-being.
+Health experts warn that one of the lingering effects of the coronavirus pandemic could be a mental health crisis.
+While therapy and medication are often used to address stress, anxiety, and depression, your diet plays a significant role in your emotional well-being.

-An American Psychiatric Association poll released in March found that 36% of Americans felt the existence of the COVID-19 pandemic was having a serious impact on their mental health.
-People were most worried about their finances, the risk of themselves or a family member contracting the virus, and the possibility of becoming seriously ill or dying.
+A poll released by the American Psychiatric Association in March found that 36% of Americans felt the existence of the COVID-19 pandemic was seriously impacting their mental health.
+The top concerns included finances, the risk of contracting the virus, and the possibility of becoming seriously ill or dying.

-“If you’re eating processed foods and fast foods every day, that’s basically making the bad gut bacteria thrive, and that’s when you start to run into problems with inflammation,” Naidoo explained.
+“If you’re eating processed foods and fast food every day, that’s basically making the bad gut bacteria thrive, and that’s when you start to run into problems with inflammation,” says Naidoo.

 follow